-The minimum criteria must be stated in the contract notice published in the OJEU and/or in the contract documentation.
+The minimum criteria must be stated in the contract notice published on the Find a Tender Service and/or in the contract documentation.

 It is important that selection and award criteria are not confused and used at the wrong stage of the tendering process.
 A contracting authority generally cannot take account of a tenderer's experience, manpower, equipment or ability to perform the contract by an anticipated deadline (which are selection criteria relating to capability) as part of the award criteria.
 Such criteria should only be taken into account at selection stage.
 It is possible to include in the award criteria “organisation, qualification and experience of staff assigned to performing the contract” where the quality of the staff assigned can have a significant impact on the level of performance of the contract.
 Care must be taken not to duplicate any ‘staff’ related assessment undertaken at selection stage.